-The Apple Watch Series 5 is the first Apple Watch to feature an always-on display – and what a difference this makes.
-Previously, the Apple Watch's face remained dark until you raised your wrist.
-Now when I glance down at my wrist, no matter what position it's in, you can see the time, and whatever other information you've configured.
+The Apple Watch Series 5 is the first Apple Watch to sport an always-on display — and what a difference it makes.
+In previous years, the Apple Watch's face remained dark until you raised your wrist.
+Now when you glance down at your wrist, no matter what position it's in, you can see the time, and whatever other information you've configured.

 Size: 44mm / 40mm